agarba360-beep/prrsv-eii/README.md

 # 🧬 PRRSV ORF5 Evolutionary Intelligence System (EII Platform)

 ## 🔍 Overview
+This platform is designed for research, surveillance, and exploratory evolutionary analysis of PRRSV.
 The **PRRSV ORF5 Evolutionary Intelligence System** is an automated genomic surveillance platform designed to monitor the evolutionary dynamics of PRRSV (Porcine Reproductive and Respiratory Syndrome Virus) using ORF5 gene sequences.

 The system integrates multiple biologically meaningful signals into a unified metric called the **Evolutionary Intelligence Index (EII)**, enabling real-time tracking of viral evolution.